aitjcize/pyrabin/README.md

 * `set_average_block_size(integer)`
   - Set Rabin polynomial average block size, average is 8K bytes.
 * `get_file_fingerprints(filename)`
-  - Returns a list of tupple, each tuple represents (offset, length, fingerprint)
+  - Returns a list of tuples, each tuple represents (offset, length, fingerprint)
 * `split_file_by_fingerprints(filename)`
-  - Returns a list of tupple, each tuple represents (offset, length, fingerprint, filename).
+  - Returns a list of tuples, each tuple represents (offset, length, fingerprint, filename).
   - The default filename is sha1sum of the chunk with '.blk' suffix.

 ### class Rabin